noe2019/Telecom-Churn-Analysis-And-Prediction/README.md

 ## Insights and Recommendations

-1. **High Churn Rate in Month-to-Month Contracts**: Customers on month-to-month contracts exhibit the highest churn rate.
-Consider offering incentives for longer-term contracts.
+1. **High Churn Rate in Month-to-Month Contracts**: Customers on month-to-month contracts exhibit the highest churn rate across all segments, reaching as high as 54.2%.
+To reduce this churn, consider offering discounts or benefits for committing to longer-term contracts.

-2. **Geographical Disparities**: Certain states show higher churn rates, suggesting a need for targeted regional retention strategies.
+2. **Geographical Disparities**: Churn rates vary significantly across states, with regions like Jammu and Kashmir exhibiting churn rates as high as 61.3%, indicating a need for localized strategies to improve retention in these areas.
-3. **Service-Related Churn**: Customers using specific services, like `Internet Service`, show higher churn rates.
-Improving service quality could reduce churn.
-4. **Proactive Retention**: Use the churn prediction model to identify at-risk customers and implement proactive retention strategies, such as personalized offers or customer support interventions.

-## Conclusion

-This project provides a comprehensive approach to analyzing and predicting customer churn in the telecom industry.
-By integrating data analytics with machine learning, the company can make informed decisions to enhance customer retention and reduce churn rates.

----

-## Tools Used

-- **SQL Server**: For data storage and management.
-- **Power BI**: For interactive dashboards and data visualization.
-- **Python (Jupyter Notebook)**: For building and evaluating the churn prediction model.

-## Target Audience

-This project is aimed at telecom companies, data analysts, and business strategists looking to understand customer churn.
+3. **Payment Method Impact**: Customers using Mailed Checks as their payment method have a significantly higher churn rate (52.0%) compared to those using Credit Cards (19.8%).
+Streamlining digital payment options could help reduce churn in this group.

+4. **Age and Tenure Influence**: The analysis shows that customers aged over 50 and with a tenure of fewer than 6 months have the highest churn rates.
+Targeted engagement campaigns for new customers, particularly those in this age group, could be beneficial.

+5. **Service-Related Churn**: Churn is notably higher among customers using specific services like Cable.